 CAS PO 324 Comparative Public Policy

-Prereq: CAS PO 141 or consent of instructor.
-Comparative study of the public policies of advanced industrialized socieities in such areas as health training, unemployment, poverty, and budget.
+Prerequisite: CAS PO 141 or consent of instructor.
+Comparative study of the public policies of advanced industrialized societies in such areas as health training, unemployment, poverty, and budget.
 Explores why countries develop different solutions to policy needs, and evaluates the strengths and weaknesses of various national approaches.